 A laboratory study showed that tubes coated in the antibiotic vancomycin prevented the methicillin-resistant Staphylococcus aureus biofilm formation in vitro compared to uncoated tubes.
 However, no human research has yet been conducted.

 A comparison of phosphorylcholine-coated fluoroplastic tympanostomy tubes with uncoated fluoroplastic tympanostomy tubes did not show a statistically significant difference in the incidence of postoperative otorrhea tube blockage or extrusion.

 Other common early complications are tube displacement or obstruction, while late complications include deposition of fat or dead cells, cholesteatoma, or persistent thinning or perforation of the tympanic membrane.

 Evidence suggests that tympanostomy tubes only offer short-term hearing improvement in children with simple otitis media with effusion and who have no other serious medical problems.
 No effect on speech and language development has yet been shown.

 A retrospective study of success rates in 96 adults and 130 children with otitis media treated with laser myringotomy laser showed a cure rate of 50% at six months in both groups.
 To date, there have been no published systematic reviews.

-Balloon dilation of eustachian tube dilatation (BDET), a new treatment, has been shown to be effective in treating otitis media with effusion secondary to Eustachian tube dysfunction.
+Balloon dilation of eustachian tube dilatation (BDET), a new treatment, effectively treats otitis media with effusion secondary to Eustachian tube dysfunction.